-The CDDIS has recently made modifications to the metadata extracted from incoming data and product files pushed to its archive.
-These enhancements have facilitated cross discipline data discovery by providing information about CDDIS archive holdings to other data portals such as Earth Observing System (EOS) Clearinghouse (ECHO) and future integration into the Global Geodetic Observing System (GGOS) portal.
-The staff has begun a metadata evolution effort, re-designing the metadata extracted from incoming data and adding information that will better support EOSDIS applications such as ECHO and the metrics collection effort.
+The CDDIS continues to make modifications to the metadata extracted from incoming data and product files pushed to its archive.
+These enhancements have facilitated cross discipline data discovery by providing information about CDDIS archive holdings to other data portals such as Earth Observing System search client and future integration into the Global Geodetic Observing System (GGOS) portal.
+The staff has begun a metadata evolution effort, re-designing the metadata extracted from incoming data and adding information that will better support EOSDIS applications such as its search client and the metrics collection effort.
+The CDDIS is also participating in GGOS metadata efforts within the Bureau of Networks and Communications.

-The CDDIS has implemented Digital Object Identifiers (DOIs) to select IGS data sets (daily GNSS data).
+The CDDIS continues to implement Digital Object Identifiers (DOIs) to select IGS data sets (GNSS data and products).
 DOIs can provide easier access to CDDIS data holdings and allow researchers to cite these data holdings in publications.
-Landing pages are available for each of the DOIs created for CDDIS data products and linked to description pages on the CDDIS website; an example of a typical DOI description (or landing) Hatanaka-compressed for dailv GNSS data files. can be viewed page, at: http://cddis.gsfc.nasa.gov/Data and Derived Products/GNSS/daily gnss d.html.
+Landing pages are available for each of the DOIs created for CDDIS data products and linked to description pages on the CDDIS website; an example of a typical DOI description (or landing) page, for daily Hatanaka-compressed GNSS data files, can be viewed at: http://cddis.gsfc.nasa.gov/Data_and_Derived_Products/GNSS/daily_gnss_d.html.
 DOIs will be assigned to additional GNSS data and product sets in the near future.